-Time for another excerpt post many of you have come to appreciate.
+Time for another excerpt post, which many of you have come to appreciate.

 I don’t predict a nonexisting future. – Ed Seykota